cx-cloud-101/speedtest-workshop/azure/an-api-for-all-things.md

 }
 ```

 Stop and start SpeedTestApi with `dotnet run`, and open [http://localhost:5000/WeatherForecast](http://localhost:5000/WeatherForecast) again.
-This time we're not redircted to https and we don't get any warnings, but we'll still use https-redirection when running in production.
+This can be done with `ctrl + C` if run from the console.
+Now we're not redircted to https and we don't get any warnings, but we'll still use https-redirection when running in production.

 _Open question: Should you use https-redirection in development when working on "real" applications?_